agusmakmun/agusmakmun.github.io/_posts/2021-09-20-run-microros-on-almost-any-stm32.markdown

 ![DMA setup](/static/img/posts/Run_micro-ros_on_almost_any_stm32/DMA.png "DMA setup")

 #### FreeRTOS
-For our example we will need FreeRTOS.
-We will simply need to configure a task (the default) for micro-ros.
+For our example, we will need FreeRTOS.
+We will simply need to configure a task (the default) for Micro-ROS.
 Activate FreeRTOS in CubeMX (I used CMSIS v2).
-Micro-ros will need at least 12kB for it's task hence we need to increase the default TOTAL_HEAP_SIZE of FreeRTOS.
+Micro-ros will need at least 12 kB for its task, hence we need to increase the default TOTAL_HEAP_SIZE of FreeRTOS.
 I picked 20000 bytes for my test (but you can of course use 12000).

 ![FreeRTOS setup](/static/img/posts/Run_micro-ros_on_almost_any_stm32/freertos.png "FreeRTOS setup")

-You must also create a task for you micro-ros.
+You must also create a task for your Micro-ROS.
 We are simply going to use the default one.
-And set a size of 3000 words (3000 words of 4 bytes is 12kB).
+And set a size of 3000 words (3000 words of 4 bytes is 12 kB).

 ![FreeRTOS task setup](/static/img/posts/Run_micro-ros_on_almost_any_stm32/freertos_task.png "FreeRTOS task setup")

 #### Generate the project
-Here I want to use clion with cmake hence I am going to generate my project for the SW4STM32 toolchain : Project Manage -> Project -> Toolchain / IDE; and select SW4STM32.
+Here I want to use Clion with Cmake hence I am going to generate my project for the SW4STM32 toolchain : Project Manage -> Project -> Toolchain / IDE; and select SW4STM32.
 Generate code in order to have the source files as well as the CMakeLists.txt.

 -----

 ### Generate the Micro-ROS static library
-Here we are going to use the micro_ros_stm32cubemx_utils repo that we donwloaded before.
-This repository is using the makefiles to extract the compilation flags in order to build the micro-ros static library.
-Unfortunatly so far it's only extracting from files with .mk extension and in our case the file containing the flags (generated by cmake) is called `flags.make`.
-Thus we will have to make a little change to the repo.
+Here we are going to use the micro_ros_stm32cubemx_utils repo that we downloaded before.
+This repository is using the Makefiles to extract the compilation flags in order to build the Micro-ROS static library.
+Unfortunately, so far it's only extracting from files with .mk extension and in our case the file containing the flags (generated by Cmake) is called `flags.make`.
+Thus, we will have to make a little change to the repo.
 We will change the file microros_static_library_ide/library_generation/library_generation.sh by adding `[a]` and `[e]` line 13:
 {% highlight git %}
 @@ -10,7 +10,7 @@ if [ -f "$BASE_PATH/libmicroros/libmicroros.a" ]; then
      exit 0